ncihtan/htan_missing_manual/open_access/cds_imaging.md

 You will be automatically re-directed to the **Files** tab of your SB-CGC project.
 From here, check the boxes of the files you would like to save.
 Clicking **Download** will download the selected images to your local machine.

 ![CDS: Download selected imaging files](../img/cds_img7.png)

-For further information on using SB-CGC resources including programmatic download options, you can explore their [online documentation](https://docs.cancergenomicscloud.org/docs).